 Headaches that won’t go away are alarming, but they usually aren’t serious.
 It’s important to discuss your symptoms with your doctor.

-With the appropriate diagnosis and the right approach to treatment, you can get relief for your persistent headache and return to your normal quality of life.
+With the appropriate diagnosis and the right approach to treatment, you can get relief from your persistent headache and return to your usual quality of life.